mlf-core/lcep/README.rst

 * Warning: This project solely serves as a technical demo and is not supposed to be complete nor useful!

 * Fully deterministic machine learning model based on XGBoost and MLflow using the `mlf-core`_ framework
-* Classify cancerous and benign samples from gene expression data
+* Classify cancerous and healthy tissue samples from gene expression data

 Credits